Hello Lovely Lady

 My surgeon asked me how my cancer had been picked up so early as there often aren’t any symptoms of kidney cancer until it’s quite advanced, and I didn’t have any symptoms at all.
 I just sensed something wasn’t right.

 So, I asked my doctor to run the usual blood tests, cholesterol, diabetes, and a urine sample.
 My urine contained some blood, so an ultrasound was ordered, and Voila!

-BTW, most women are much better at tapping into their ‘Gut Feelings’ than men, and we don’t have to be highly sensitive to do it.
-We are prepared to listen to our intuition but don’t always take it seriously enough to actually ACT on it.
+And we don’t have to be highly sensitive to do it.
+We are prepared to listen to our intuition, although sometimes we don’t always take it seriously enough to actually ACT on it.